0xSiO/api-rs/README.md

 An opinionated template for lightweight server-side web APIs written in Rust.

+## Preface

+The goal behind this template is to produce a simple, scalable project skeleton for a typical web service.

+The opinions laid out below are just that - opinions.
+Do not take them as gospel.
+Make adjustments to suit the needs of your application and your team.

 ## Setup

 Use a `.env` file to store configuration locally.
 This is loaded by [`dotenv`](https://crates.io/crates/dotenv) upon startup.
 In a cloud environment, use the provider's tools to configure environment variables set during deployment.